top of page

 One day, as the brothers are grazing the flock, they see Joseph approaching in the distance.
 He stands out because of his colorful coat.
 They plot a plan to kill him.
 But that goes too far for Ruben, the eldest.
 'Let's throw him into a well,' he says.
 He thinks: then I'll get him out later to take him to father.

 When Joseph arrives at his brothers' house, they grab him.
 They take off his coat and they throw him into a well.
+When Joseph is in the well, Ruben goes away from the others for a moment.

-From here we read from the Bible (ERV): Genesis 37:23-36 and Genesis 39:1-6
+We read from the Bible (ERV): Genesis 39:1-23

 Joseph Is Sold to Potiphar in Egypt